solana-foundation/developer-content/content/courses/tokens-and-nfts/nfts-with-metaplex-core.md

 modify asset behavior and functionality

-In this lesson, we'll explore how Core Assets are represented and demonstrate how to create and update them using the `mpl-core` npm module.
+In this lesson, we'll explore how Core Assets are represented and demonstrate how to create and update them using the `mpl-core` SDK.

 #### NFTs on Solana